heliosproj/HeliOS/README.md

     events. */
     xTaskWait(blink);

-    /* Set the task timer period to one second.
-The HeliOS scheduler will execute the task every second until the task is either suspended, its task timer period is changed or the task is deleted. */ xTaskChangePeriod(blink, 1000000);
+    /* Set the task timer period to 1,000 ticks.
+The HeliOS scheduler will execute the task every 1,000 ticks until the task is either suspended, its task timer period is changed or the task is deleted. */ xTaskChangePeriod(blink, 1000);

     /* Pass control to the HeliOS scheduler.
 The HeliOS scheduler will not relinquish control unless xTaskSuspendAll() is called. */